Augmented-Health-Lab/ReproGenBG_ML4H/README.md

 ### 2. Data preprocessing
 After accessing these three datasets, please follow these instructions for data sanitation:

-Create a folder on the same level with the pulled "ReproGenBG_ML4H" folder.
+Create a folder on the same level with the pulled "ReproducibilityStudy_DL_BGPrediction" folder.
 Name it as "datasets"

 - **OhioT1DM**: Please directly put the dataset folder into this directory: `../datasets/[OhioT1DM]`.
 Also copy all the xml files from folder 2018 and 2020 to another folder "both" in the same folder as 2018 and 2020.
 - **DiaTrend**: Please following [README.md](./dataset_preprocessing/README,md) for data preprocessing.
 And please put the generated `fold[N]_training`, `fold[N]_test` and `processed_cgm_data_Subject[N].csv` under the same directory.